 If you are interested in cultural tourism, Hopkins is the best spot for learning about how Garifuna drumming works.
 There is a local drum school and many of the hotels can arrange for you to partake in a session.
 Be warned, it can be addictive.

-Nature sites like Cockscomb Basin Wildlife Sanctuary are accessible from Hopkins or you can just relax and rent a bicycle, exploring the small fishing village at your leisure.
+Nature sites like Cockscomb Basin Wildlife Sanctuary are accessible from Hopkins or you can just relax and rent a bicycle and explore the small fishing village at your leisure.

 Food and Drinks